 DUI is always illegal, but in Georgia, as in other states, there are many different charges that may be applicable in your particular case.

-Under Georgia law you can be charged with DUI if the prosecution can prove that you were driving after having consumed alcohol and/or drugs and were unable to drive your vehicle safely.
-In fact, you can be found guilty of this charge even if your blood alcohol content (BAC) registers at less than the legal limit of 0.08 percent as long as your driving was observed to be erratic or reckless or if your field sobriety tests demonstrate impairment.
+”Less Safe” DUI: Under Georgia law you can be charged with DUI if the prosecution can prove that you were driving after having consumed alcohol and/or drugs and were unable to drive your vehicle safely.
+In fact, you can be found guilty of this charge even if your blood alcohol content (BAC) registers at less than the legal limit of 0.08 percent as long as your were observed to be exhibiting erratic or reckless driving or if your field sobriety tests demonstrate impairment.
 In Georgia, this is known as “Less Safe” DUI.

 DUIs Carry Two Separate Penalties in Georgia

 When you are arrested for a DUI in Georgia, you will have to deal with both your criminal case and your separate license suspension.
 The Georgia Department of Motor Vehicles (DMV) will handle your license suspension pursuant to the implied consent laws.
 It’s most likely that you’ll be required to address a DMV DUI hearing as well.

 The Georgia criminal courts will take care of your criminal penalties.
 The decision in criminal court and the decision at the DMV are arrived at separately; one will not affect one another.

 Although the BAC limit is 0.08 percent for most adults, in order to discourage young drivers from developing a habit of drinking and driving at an early age, Georgia has greatly lowered the acceptable limit for drivers under the age of 21.
 Under Georgia’s Zero Tolerance policy, the BAC limit for these young drivers is 0.02 percent.